 Russia, the world's fifth worst-hit country with more than 7 million people infected, has seen cases spike since last month as vaccinations stall.

 Polls show Russians are vaccine-skeptic, with a majority not planning to get inoculated.

-Only 28 percent of the population has been fully vaccinated as of September 28, according to the Gogov website, which tallies COVID data from the regions.
+Just over a quarter of the population had been fully vaccinated as of September 28, according to the Gogov website, which tallies COVID data from the regions.

 Top Trending Russia